English

 Workflow

-2. Agent A commits first, creating v4
+2. Agent A writes first (with base_version: 3), creating v4

-4. The system compares Base (v3), Agent A's change (v4), and Agent B's change
+4. The engine compares Base (v3), current (v4), and Agent B's incoming changes

 When auto-merge succeeds